gregorybchris/personal-website/backend/src/chris/datasets/data/blog/posts/graph-contraction-search.md

   </figcaption>
 </figure>

-This is a big finding!<sup id="fnref:fn2"><a class="fnref" href="#fn:fn2">[2]</a></sup> If we contract two vertices that are far enough apart in the graph, then the order in which we contract them is completely arbitrary.
-Up to this point we've been wasting time computing <i>many</i> equivalent solutions.
+It might not be obvious yet, but this fact about contraction locality is going to prove extremely useful.

+Let's imagine two vertices $a$ and $b$ that are far apart in the graph.
+If we contract $a$ first and then $b$, we get the same resulting graph as if we contracted $b$ first and then $a$.
+(There are enough vertices and edges acting as a buffer between the two contractions)

+Going back to our search tree from earlier.
+If two paths through the search tree arrive at the exact same graph, then we're duplicating <i>all</i> the work of searching the subtrees below that point.
+How do we take advantage of our locality insight and always explore only one of the two equivalent subtrees?

-Let's resolve our double-counting and <strong>only consider candidate vertices in the second degree neighborhood of the last contracted vertex</strong>.
-By doing this we can greatly decrease the width of the search tree.
+The trick is to only consider candidate vertices in the second degree neighborhood of the last contracted vertex.<sup id="fnref:fn2"><a class="fnref" href="#fn:fn2">[2]</a></sup>

+Here's a quick hand-wavy explanation for why this works.
+Let's say our last contraction was to vertex $x$ and $a$ is local to $x$, but $b$ is non-local to $x$.
+Also, as before, $a$ and $b$ are non-local to each other.
+By adding the constraint that $a$ must be contracted before $b$ we've pruned one subtree that we know to be equivalent to another.

+Empirically I've found that this improves search performance <i>significantly</i>, especially on planar graphs, where the number of vertices in a second degree neighborhood tends to be small compared to the total number of vertices.<sup id="fnref:fn3"><a class="fnref" href="#fn:fn3">[3]</a></sup>

 > As an aside, I like to think of this boundary as a [Markov blanket](https://en.wikipedia.org/wiki/Markov_blanket).
 Vertices in the graph are represented as variables in a probabilistic graphical model.
 Vertices outside of each other's neighborhoods are conditionally independent.